NAC Scholarship Application Information - January 2026

 - Be at least at the sophomore level with at least two semesters remaining in their curricula at the time of application (B.S. students) or at least two semesters remaining at the time of application (M.S. students).

-- Be at least a junior level at time of scholarship award (Fall 2025).
+- Be at least at the junior level at the time of scholarship award (Fall 2026).

 - Be pursuing a degree in a construction or construction-related program such as construction management, architecture, civil engineering, or other related disciplines, from a four-year degree-granting, accredited institution of higher education, with the intent of pursuing a career in the construction industry.